jessielinksai/jessie-/README.md

 hellow i`am jessie

-i will be your personal assistant. i can help withe emails and manaaging your calander.
+i will be your personal assistant. i can help with emails and managing your calendar.